-For so many of us, aging means coming face-to-face with challenges that are frightening to us and to our families – our friends die, our health begins to fail, our memory slowly seems to fade… As we age, we realize that our families may be forced to place us in a care facility and we grasp at a way to maintain our dignity.
+For so many of us, aging means coming face-to-face with challenges that are frightening to us and to our families – our friends die, our health begins to fail, our memory slowly seems to fade.
+As we age, we realize that our families may be forced to place us in a care facility and we grasp at a way to maintain our dignity.
 For the first time, we are facing our own mortality and we feel the need to make sense of our lives and to leave some type of legacy.
 This is where an experienced, thoughtful Elder Law attorney can help.
 It is where I can help and it is my passion and commitment to do so everyday.

 Our clients come to us from all walks of life.
 We have some wealthy clients and some not-so-wealthy clients, but most are somewhere in the middle.
-We have clients in crisis and some who are just approaching retirement; however, all of our clients have one thing in common: each and every one of them was smart enough to develop a plan to preserve and protect their wealth… “to get their ducks in a row.”
+We have clients who are planning their retirement and clients who are facing a healthcare crisis.
+There is, however, one thing that all of our clients have in common: each and every one of them was smart enough to develop a plan to preserve and protect their wealth – to “get their ducks in a row”.

 We believe that you should not have to lose everything you've worked a lifetime to earn because you aren't getting good tax advice, because you just happen to get sick and go into a nursing home or because you don't know the benefits available to you, like the $2100 monthly benefit for a veteran or $1100 monthly benefit for a widow or widower of a veteran.
 We believe our role is to help you remain independent and in control as long possible, to protect your home and your assets and to find public benefits to help fund your care – without draining your life savings – when you can no longer care for yourself.